 NW) is a little pricier but owned by one of Washington’s most reknowned chefs.
 There are also affordable options nearby such as Subway and Quiznos.

 After lunch, walk west on Pennsylvania Avenue and you will come to President’s Park and the White House.
 Take some photos and enjoy a view of the White House grounds.
 The seven-acre public park across the street is a popular site for political protests and a good place to people watch.

 Visit the National Memorials

 The monuments and memorials are some of Washington DC’s greatest historic landmarks and are truly spectacular to visit.
 If you want to go up to the top of the Washington Monument, you will have to plan ahead and reserve a ticket in advance.
 The memorials are very spread out (see a map) and the best way to see them all is on a guided tour.
 Afternoon tours of the memorials are available by Pedicab, Bike or Segway.
 You should book a tour in advance.
 If you take your own walking tour of the memorials, note that the Lincoln Memorial, the Vietnam War Memorial, Korean War Memorial and the World War II Memorial are located within a reasonable walk of each other.
-Likewise, the Jefferson Memorial, the FDR Memorial and the Martin Luther King Memorial are located near one another on the Tidal Basin.

 Dinner in Georgetown